sholtomaud/phd/Literature Review/litrev.md

 The potential benefits need to be placed within both financial and environmental risk contexts.
 The current economic context^[Recent market conditions of low oil prices and market failures in China have, for example, raised doubts over future CSG expansions and greenfields projects [@mchugh_lower_2015].
 The CSG yearly reports all note the sensitivity of cash flows to global oil prices: "significant fall in oil price, if sustained at current levels, will result in lower growth in cash flow and earnings than previously expected" [@origin_energy_full_2015], "Sales revenue fell 19% on the corresponding quarter, affected by the lower realised oil price" [@santos_second_2015], "Revenue and other operating income decreased 19% to $2 557 million, reflecting significantly lower commodity prices, especially oil and liquids"[@bg-group_second_2015].] has created financial pressure to reduce costs associated with environmental risk compliance frameworks.
 As Brockett notes, industry has on-going calls for regulatory reforms to remove unnecessary costs whilst maintaining robust environmental protection and other obligations [@brockett_streamline_2014].

-There are then, many different views on the risk posed by CSG.
+There are then, many different views on the risks posed by and to CSG operations.
 Environmental, hydrogeological, financial, economic and social risks make the topic of CSG regulation contested [@hunter_regulation_2011].
 In this context this review does not seek to express an opinion on the riskiness of CSG operations, but rather to gather the requirements for a system that can reduce costs of capturing, monitoring, and governing risk data.

 Of the challenges facing the UE industry the Committee for Economic Development of Australia (CEDA) report notes that property rights and water management are key issues [@taylor_australias_2012, p.5].
 To address these issues various experts have recommended that UE companies and government agencies need to develop a robust independent risk management framework aimed at preventing potentially irreversible damage to environmental and hydrological systems [@beckers_groundwater_2013, @howe_framework_2010, @hunter_draft_2013, @davies_managing_2015].
 These recommendations come in response to both legislative duplication, but also in response to computer and database systems that have grown incrementally in an ad-hoc manner without consideration for what might be called whole-of-system data requirements [@brockett_streamline_2014, @williams_unconventional_2012, p.5].